 Goat's milk is deficient in iron, folic acid and Vitamin B6, all nutrients needed during early childhood to prevent anemia.

-Infant and toddler formulas are designed to be as close to mother's milk as possible to provide the appropriate nutrition for babies during the various stages of early childhood.
+Formulas are designed to be as close to mother's milk as possible to provide the appropriate nutrition for babies during the various stages of early childhood.
 Of course, mother's milk is always the preferred feeding the first year of life.

 - When should my baby switch from formula to milk?

-Most doctors recommend transitioning from formula to cow milk after a baby’s first birthday.
+Most doctors recommend transitioning from formula to cow's milk after a baby’s first birthday.
 However, parents should consider Baby's Only Organics® as it is an iron-fortified nutritional formula that provides the essential vitamins, minerals, protein, essential fatty-acids and carbohydrates needed to support your baby's continued growth and development.